fff-rs/juice/README.md

 it easy to use, as it removes long and painful build processes.

-Collenchyma comes with a super simple API, which allows you to write code once and then execute it on any device (CPUs, GPUs) without the need to care for the specific computation language (OpenCL, CUDA, native CPU) or the backend.
+Collenchyma comes with a super simple API, which allows you to write code once and then execute it on one or multiple devices (CPUs, GPUs) without the need to care for the specific computation language (OpenCL, CUDA, native CPU) or the underlying hardware.

 For more information,